dfinity/ic-hs/README.md

    where the `idx` is only valid within the same function invokation.

-Installation of `ic-stub-run`
+Installation of `ic-ref-run`
 -----------------------------

-If you use the top-level `nix-shell`, you should already have `ic-stub-run` in your `PATH`.
+If you use the top-level `nix-shell`, you should already have `ic-ref-run` in your `PATH`.

 To install it into your normal environment, run from the top-level repository directory.

-    nix-env -i -f . -A ic-stub
+    nix-env -i -f . -A ic-ref

-Developing on ic-stub
+Developing on ic-ref
 ---------------------

-Running `nix-shell` in the `ic-stub/` directory should give you an environment that allows you to build the project using `cabal new-build`.
+Running `nix-shell` in the `ic-ref/` directory should give you an environment that allows you to build the project using `cabal new-build`.

 The interpreter is too slow